- 1 Adaptations in cacti

 A saguaro (Carnegiea gigantea) of 1 ton of weight is able to weigh up 10 tons after a storm, so that it has absorbed about 9000 liters of water.
 With this provision it can tolerate up to two years of drought.

 The very form of the stems in cacti responds to the necessity of accumulating water.
-The pleats are a means of getting a bigger surface with a smaller exposition to the sun, avoiding to lose water.
+The pleats are a means of getting a bigger surface with a smaller exposure to the sun, avoiding to lose water.

 Also, they act as true ” bellows ” allowing the plant to expand when it absorbs liquid.
 With the result that, after ” drinking” a lot, the show more rounded forms, with no so may angles.

 Foliar spinescence in cacti plants

 Spinescence is the capacity of leaves to become spiny.
 By doing this, evaporation decreases and the plant also protects itself against the attack of animals, that in many cases are forced to take advantage of more vulnerable parts, as the fruits or the seeds.
 So, at the same time, these plants also assure the dispersal of the species.

 This transformation produces the appearance of some specialized areas in the place where the thorns are born, called areoles, in form of calluses.
 These areas would be similar to the branches in the rest of the vegetables.

 Pubescence in cacti plants

 Pubescence is the appearance of hairs in plants.
 It responds so much to the desire of reflecting sunrays, or to avoid dehydration, as to the intention of being protected of cold nightly temperatures.

 Species bearing pubescence usually live in high places where big thermal contrasts take place between the day and the night, just as it happens in the Oreocereus that inhabits the Andean mountains.